snovosel/chat-client-web/README.md

 ## Purpose

-Create and scale a chat application user-interface with minimal depencies and total package size
+Create and scale a chat application web user-interface with minimal depencies and total package size

 ### Getting started